-12.1 Establishment of Incentive Pool.
-The Committee may designate Covered Employees who are eligible to receive a monetary payment in any Plan Year based on a percentage of an incentive pool equal to the greater of: (i) one and one half percent (1.5%) of the Company's Credit Agreement EBITDA (as defined in the Company's filings with the Security and Exchange Commission) for the Plan Year, (ii) four percent (4%) of the Company's Cash Flow for the Plan Year, or (iii) six percent (6%) of the Company's Net Income for the Plan Year.
+- 12.1 Establishment of Incentive Pool.
+The Committee may designate Covered Employees who are eligible to receive a monetary payment in any Plan Year based on a percentage of an incentive pool equal to the greater of: (i) one and one half percent (1.5%) of the Company's Credit Agreement EBITDA (as defined in the Company's filings with the Security and Exchange Commission) for the Plan Year, (ii) four percent (4%) of the Company's Net Income for the Plan Year.
 The Committee shall allocate an incentive pool percentage to each designated Covered Employee for each Plan Year.
-In no event may (1) the incentive pool percentage for any one Covered Employee exceed forty percent (40%) of the total pool and (2) the sum of the incentive pool.

-12.2 Determination of Covered Employees' Portions.
+In no event may (1) the incentive pool percentage for any one Covered Employee exceed forty percent (40%) of the total pool and (2) the sum of the incentive pool percentages for all Covered Employees cannot exceed one hundred percent (100%) of the total pool. - 12.2 Determination of Covered Employees' Portions.
 As soon as possible after the determination of the incentive pool for a Plan Year, the Committee shall calculate each Covered Employee's allocated portion of the incentive pool based upon the percentage established at the beginning of the Plan Year.
-Each Covered Employee's incentive award then shall be determined by the Committee based on the Covered Employee's allocated portion of the incentive pool allocated to a Covered Employee's allocated portion of the incentive pool allocated to a Covered Employee be increased in any way, including as a result of the reduction of any other Covered Employee's allocated portion.
-The Committee shall retain the discretion to adjust such Awards downward.
+Each Covered Employee's incentive award then shall be determined by the Committee based on the Covered Employee's allocated portion of the incentive pool subject to adjustment in the sole discretion of the Committee.
+In no event may the portion of the incentive pool allocated to a Covered Employee be increased in any way, including as a result of the reduction of any other Covered Employee's allocated portion.
+The Committee shall retain the discretion to adjust such Awards downward. - 12.3 Payment.

-12.3 Payment.
 Payment of Covered Employee Annual Incentive Awards, to the extent earned, shall be made no later than March 15 of the year following the end of the applicable Plan Year.